Reversible time travel with freedom of choice: Properties of process functions

 \section{Properties of process functions}

 Here we derive a set of properties of process functions, which will be needed in later proofs.
-We will use the term \emph{process function} to denote any function $w$ that satisfies condition~\eqref{fixedpoint}, namely that a fixed point of $w\circ f$ exists for each $f \in \mathcal{D}$.
-This condition is equivalent to the main-text definition of process function, Eq.~\eqref{consistency}, thanks to Theorem~\ref{fixedthm}, proved in the next section.
+For convenience, we will use the term \emph{process function} to denote any function $w$ that satisfies condition~(\ref*{fixedpoint}) in the main text, namely that a fixed point of $w\circ f$ exists for each $f \in \mathcal{D}$, even though the equivalence between this condition and the main-text definition of process function, Eq.~(\ref*{consistency}), is due to Theorem~\ref*{fixedthm}, which is proved in the next section.